Mahmoud-Abdelraouf/STmicro-System-Programming-under-Linux/05.Advanced/Practical/Session03/README.md

 This README provides a structured guide to setting up and working with Yocto, a powerful build system for creating custom Linux distributions for embedded devices.
 It includes steps for installing necessary prerequisites, downloading recipes, building images, and adding additional layers.

+For more detailed documentation, refer to the [Yocto Project Documentation](https://docs.yoctoproject.org/index.html).

 ## Table of Contents

 1. [Install Prerequisites](#install-prerequisites)